-This potential high-energy cut-off also has important consequences for exoplanet habitability.
-Large flares ($\gtrsim10^{34}$ erg) have the strongest impacts on planetary atmospheres, driving processes such as the depletion of atmospheric compounds depletion (e.g., ozone and methane) and the initiation of prebiotic chemistry through enhanced UV radiation \citep{Segura_2010, Rimmer_2018, Tilley_2019}.
-If the true flare distribution follows a truncated power law rather than a pure power-law extrapolation, the frequency of such extreme events is lower than previously estimated.
-Consequently, the cumulative flare fluence experienced by planets around active M dwarfs may be reduced, potentially lowering the expected rate of extreme atmospheric disruption.
-This revision could substantially affect models of exoatmospheres in M-dwarf systems, particularly within habitable zones where flare-driven processes are most critical \citep{Konings_2022}.
+A physical deviation from power-law behaviour at high energies would have important consequences for exoplanet habitability.
+Large flares ($\gtrsim10^{34}$ erg) have the strongest impact on planetary atmospheres, driving processes such as the depletion of atmospheric compounds (e.g., ozone and methane) and the initiation of prebiotic chemistry through enhanced UV radiation \citep{Segura_2010, Rimmer_2018, Tilley_2019}.
+If the true flare distribution deviates from a pure power law, the occurrence rate of the most energetic events would be lower than previously estimated.
+As a consequence, the cumulative flare fluence experienced by planets orbiting active M dwarfs may be reduced, potentially lowering the expected frequency of extreme atmospheric disruption.
+This would affect models of exoatmospheres in M-dwarf systems, particularly within habitable zones where flare-driven processes play a critical role \citep{Konings_2022}.

 Furthermore, accurate modelling of FFDs is crucial not only for assessing planetary habitability but also for designing and evaluating future flare-monitoring missions.
 Flare distributions are commonly used as input for synthetic light-curve generation and recovery simulations.
-If the underlying FFD model is biased due to incomplete flare recovery or oversimplified parameter assumptions, predictions for flare detectability, cadence requirements, and mission sensitivity may be significantly skewed.
-Our combined and corrected approach, which merges CHEOPS and TESS data and applies injection-recovery and decomposition corrections, provides a template for generating more realistic flare populations for mission planning.
-Implementing such improved input FFDs will yield more reliable mission simulations and better-informed observational strategies.
+If the underlying FFD model is biased due to incomplete flare recovery or oversimplified parameter assumptions, predictions for flare detectability, cadence requirements, and mission sensitivity may be skewed.
+Our combined and corrected approach, which merges CHEOPS and TESS data and applies injection-recovery and decomposition corrections, provides a framework for generating more realistic flare populations for mission planning.
+Implementing corrected FFDs will yield more reliable mission simulations and better-informed observational strategies.